The Dashboard

 Streaming Traffic

-The left-pane shows the streaming traffic entries captured by the Workers and transmitted in real-time through the Hub to the dashboard.
-Each entry includes mostly metadata like: protocol, response code, method, source and destination IPs and Pods.
+The left pane displays streaming traffic entries captured by the Workers and transmitted in real-time through the Hub to the dashboard.
+Each entry includes metadata such as the protocol, response code, method, source and destination IPs, and pods.

 Streaming Traffic Entry

-Here’s an example for a query that will show the streaming traffic:
+Here’s an example query to display streaming traffic:

 timestamp >= now()

-Here’s an example query that matches the HTTP traffic with response status code 500:
+Example query to match HTTP traffic with response status code 500:

 http and response.status == 500